 - Where you want to live

 - What type of community you wish to serve — urban, suburban, rural, underserved, or military

 - Whether you are interested in pursuing a combined specialty — such as combining family medicine with emergency medicine, obstetrics, psychiatry, or preventive medicine

 Ranking prospective family medicine residency programs for the match will rely on a much more comprehensive list of decision factors.
 Indeed, an evaluation guide offered as part of the AAFP’s Strolling Through the Match publication includes some 60 program attributes to consider scoring as you progress through the interview process.
-Meanwhile, a mobile app designed to assist with program rating and ranking offered by the Department of Family Medicine at the University of Wisconsin School of Medicine and Public Health includes nearly 90 preset attributes that you might wish to consider — with opportunities to add your own custom attributes as well.

 While we can’t cover every point of consideration in detail here, we will attempt to address major buckets into which most of the key program attributes sort.